ei8fdb/Build-Low-Cost-User-Research-Lab/Why did we build a research studio.md

 Option 2 will give us the minimum specification, it will fulfill the lowest specification requirements and because it is fairly cheap, it will give some security over the financial envelope should, for whatever unforeseen reason, the amount of costs being avoided by in-sourcing lab tests fail to materialise in the real world.

-It therefore poses the least risk and as an additional benefit, it will be less complex and more user friendly than the other do something options and may obviate the need to recruit a fulltime studio manager.
+It therefore poses the least risk and as an additional benefit, it will be less complex and more user friendly than the other do something options and may obviate the need to recruit a full-time studio manager.

 On the downside, the level of facilities that this can offer is barely above what we might be able to get from just setting up a couple of laptops and cameras on an extemporary basis and has considerable technical risks around drivers and stability issues.
 Also, this would leave little budget for important other features like large screens in the observation area which is so critical for engaging stakeholders, leadership teams and project workers.
 Moreover, the quality of the footage captured is likely to be lower than other options and run the risk of not providing the best quality research to support developing and improving services.
 There must be some concerns too, over whether the quality produced by this solution would be sufficient to allow projects to avoid using external labs.
 If it is not then we lost a key justification for pursuing this option.